 In Honor of a Dear Suffering Birding Blogging Friend

 This is a special page of this website initially in honor of our dear blogging birder friend Tiny of TinyLessonsBlog as we seek to comfort her through the dark night of suffering in her recent multiple losses, and as one tries to make sense and piece back together the shards of one’s brokenness.
-Our prayers and thoughts are with you dear friend.
-This page is for Tiny and others who may be experiencing the winter of the soul.
-This poem has comforted many of my suffering, as well as passing friends, and share it with you.
+Our prayers and thoughts are with you dear friend and with all who read this and are suffering similar loss.
+This page is for all who may be experiencing the winter of the soul.
+This poem has comforted many of my suffering, as well as passing friends, so I share it with you.
 It was a finalist for the International Poetry Competition 2002.

 The most painful part of suffering is to not know why,

 It searches out the heart of man and calls for a reply.

 For in times of deepest sorrow we expose what lies within,

 It may be seen in anger or in drawing back in fear,

 As rebels’ true expressions are expressed and so appear.

 But it is in times of anguish that true faith in Christ is seen,

 As the overwhelming peace of God encapsulates the being.